2025-ilaria/project-/sparql-queries.md

 ---
-## 1️⃣ Checking the presence of Teatro Massimo di Palermo in ArCo
+## Query 1️⃣: Checking the presence of Teatro Massimo di Palermo in ArCo
 One of the theatres we checked was Teatro Massimo di Palermo:

 ```sparql